nlnzcollservices/harvester_manager/README.md

 ## The harvesters

 The spreadsheet row data is handed off to the appropriate harvester.
-Each one is documented below - see the technical readme for more notes / scoping paramaters (if any).
+Each harevster is documented below - see the technical readme for more notes / scoping paramaters (if any).

 Upon successful harvest, the resulting data is put in an agreed location, and key information is handed back to the manager tool, who updates the google sheet as needed.